framer/motion/api/framer-motion.api.md

     //
     // (undocumented)
     getLayoutState: () => LayoutState;
-    // Warning: (ae-forgotten-export) The symbol "TargetProjection" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    getProjection(): TargetProjection;
     // Warning: (ae-forgotten-export) The symbol "MotionPoint" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)